olga-od-ua/the-gift-of-the-gab/README.md

 5. User may not see the full message on small screens in the progress bar's div element with id=#user-progress-fill depending on their prpgress of the knowledge test.
 A media query was added to make sure the first message ("Good!") is fully visible on smaller screens by resizing its font-size.
 Further messages, if not seen in full, may potentially encourage the user to keep going further in the test to reveal the full message.
 Similar issue was with the part of the progress bar with knowledge-level names; this was fixed with adding the wrapword class.

+6. There is no hover effect on Contact Us lines when the website is being cast to another screen.

+7. On large screens hover over teacher border effect is distorted thus creatin a gap between the image and the border itself.

 #### Other
 Not a bug but a few remarks on the Knowledge Test questions' content.

 1. Question number 8 ("How ... do you see your friends?" - "Every weekend").
 The answer here is "often".
 It is possible that the user may overthink the question and test whether the word "frequently" will give the question a pass, being a synonym to "often".
 However, this English course is about the Irish culture behind it and also about the speaking as a native English speaker, and a native English speaker would hardly ever ask such a question with the word "frequently" instead of "often".

 2. Question number 10 ("What ... is your car?" - "It's black").
 The answer here is the word "colour" as the only one accepted in Ireland, not the American English spelling "color".

+3. "Input text required" message is purposefully omitted in the knowledge test so that the user receives the mistake message to point out that that particular sentence is incorrect without the missed word.
+Same applies to when numbers or symbols are used for the input.
+If it happens that a user submits an empty input or the one containing a number or a symbol, they will receive a mistake/end of test message with the invitation to book the course.

+4. The First Free lesson card was purposefully used on two pages for more chances to attract user's attention and also to achieve a more vibrant look of the website.

 ## Deployment